Corowa railway line

-The Culcairn – Corowa railway line is a closed railway branch line in southern New South Wales, Australia.
+The Culcairn – Corowa railway line is a non-operational railway branch line in southern New South Wales, Australia.
 It branched off of the Main Southern railway line at Culcairn and headed south-west to the town of Corowa on the Murray River.
 The southern terminus was near the Victorian Railways Springhurst – Wahgunyah railway, but no bridge was ever provided over the river.